dejanu/az104/README.md

 * **Azure Subscriptions** - authenticates and authorizes user to use resources, and a subscription is linked to an Azure account, which in turn is an identity in Azure Active Directory (AD)

+* **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network

+* **Azure Resource Manager** - is the deployment and management service for Azure.
+Network security groups (NSGs) are used only for security, not monitoring

+* **Azure Monitor** - is used for the HTTP Data Collector API to send log data to Log Analytics.

+* **Advisor** - helps you optimize and reduce your overall Azure spend by identifying idle and underutilized resources

 * **Resource Manager locks** allow organizations to put a structure in place that prevents the accidental deletion of resources in Azure.
    - You can associate the lock with a subscription, resource group, or resource and locks are inherited by child resources
    - There are 2 types of Locks: